 The Empire star reported that he was attacked in the early hours of January 29.
 Days later, he spoke out for the first time since the incident, stating that he was “working with authorities and [has] been 100 percent factual and consistent on every level.”
 He also returned to work, performing a concert in West Hollywood before returning to the set of his Fox musical drama.

 Smollett appeared on Good Morning America on February 14 for his first interview about the alleged attack.
 He became emotional at one point, saying that he was “forever changed” and felt “pissed off” by both the incident itself and the skepticism swirling on social media.

 A major development in the case came on February 15 when police arrested two possible suspects, but they were released soon after without charges.
-Multiple reports later surfaced accusing the actor of staging the attack, which he has repeatedly and vehemently denied.
+Multiple reports later surfaced accusing the actor of staging the attack, which he repeatedly and vehemently denied.
 However, on February 20, he was charged with felony disorderly conduct for making a false police report.
 The next morning, he was arrested.
 He was subsequently charged with 16 felony counts.